Radon Testing and Your Health

 Radon gas is a dangerous, airborne toxin that is tasteless, odorless and impossible to detect without conducting a test.
 When these toxins enter the lungs through the air, they get trapped.
 The toxins build up over time and may lead to serious health issues, even causing lung cancer.
 This is why homeowners need to be knowledgeable in how to test for this deadly gas, and how to take action to reduce the problem it should occur.

 If a homeowner decides to test their home for radon gas, they first need to acquire a test kit and understand the types: Short-term or Long-term.
 Both of these test kits are passive devices, which means that they do not need power to function.

 Short-Term Test Kits

 Short-term radon test kits are the quickest way to test for radon gas presence in the home.
 Short-term test kits require a test period of 2-7 days.
 The test kits are either alpha track detectors, charcoal canisters, charcoal liquid scintillation detectors and/or cardboard kits.
 Since radon gas levels fluctuate from day-to-day due to atmospheric pressure, the EPA suggests that the primary measurements be taken with short-term tests kits, but should testing be required for a longer duration, a different test is needed.
-You can contact SWAT Environmental (1-800-NO-RADON or 1-800-667-2366) to purchase a short-term test kit or look for a test kit at a local hardware or home improvement store or online.
+You can contact SWAT Environmental (1-800-667-2366) to purchase a short-term test kit or look for a test kit at a local hardware or home improvement store or online.